oliverstockdale/starter-academic/content/authors/admin/_index.md

     url: https://www.kip.uni-heidelberg.de
 education:
   courses:
+    - course: Master of Philosophy in Physics
+      institution: The University of Queensland
+      year: 2021
     - course: Bachelor of Advanced Science (Hons.
 I) in Physics
       institution: The University of Queensland
       year: 2018